-Queensland's new Zero Emission Vehicle Strategy
+Queensland's Zero Emission Vehicle Strategy

 On 16 March 2022, the Queensland Government released Queensland's Zero Emission Vehicle Strategy 2022-2032 and the first Zero Emission Vehicle Action Plan 2022-2024.

-This strategy is accelerating Queensland toward a cleaner, greener transport future while making sure our energy network supports the transition to zero emission vehicles.
+We plan to accelerate Queensland toward a cleaner, greener transport future while making sure our energy network supports the transition to zero emission vehicles.

 The 10-year strategy reaffirms our commitment to support Queensland's shift to zero net emissions by 2050 through the following targets: